NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

 ### OpenRelTable :: ~OpenRelTable (Destructor)
 #### Description
-Closes the still open relations in the Open Relation Table at the end of the current session.
+Closes the still open relations in the *Open Relation* Table at the end of the current session.

-:::info note
+:::caution Implementation Note
-The object of the OpenRelTable class must be declared after the objects of the Physical Layer and the Buffer Layer to ensure that the destructor writes the cache contents to the main memory before the main memory is commited back to the disk.
+The object of the `OpenRelTable` class must be declared **after** the objects of the Physical Layer and the Buffer Layer to ensure that the destructor writes the cache contents to the main memory before the main memory is commited back to the disk.
 :::

 #### Arguments